Greeks brace for stock market carnage after five-week shutdown

 Part of this is based on what has happened to Greek assets traded in the United States.

-The "GREK" exchange traded fund (ETF) (GREK.K) -- comprised of U.S. market listings of Greek companies -- fell around 20 percent in July.
-A similar loss was seen in U.S.-listed securities issued by National Bank of Greece (NBGr.AT) NBG.N.
+The "GREK" exchange traded fund (ETF) -- comprised of U.S. market listings of Greek companies -- fell around 20 percent in July.
+A similar loss was seen in U.S.-listed securities issued by National Bank of Greece .

 LIMITS